Which Cubic Graphs have Quadrangulated Spherical Immersions?: Computations

+Another computation was done using the two disks construction directly, which had the benefit of making it possible to consider graphs with hundreds of vertices.
+For example, presuming that all the irreducible immersions in Figure \ref{fig:disks} have been encoded, encoding an arbitrary immersion merely requires specifying an irreducible immersion and at most five additional natural numbers; see the example shown in Figure \ref{fig:encoded-disk-example}.

+To speed up the computation, the isomorphism check needed after each example was constructed was carried out as follows: Once a graph was determined to not be on the list of cubic graphs found so far, a hash was taken of each of the adjacency matrices for that graph over all permutations of its vertices, and saved for later use.
+Thus, checking whether a cubic graph had previously been found simply required comparing the hash of its one given adjaceny matrix to the list of known hashes.

-An additional computation was done using the two disks construction directly.
-This showed that quadrangulated immersions of 137 of the cubic multigraphs can be constructed using disks of circumference 18 or less.
-The remaining three multigraphs are shown in Figure \ref{fig:outlaws}.
-Further computation showed that these three examples cannot be achieved with the two disks construction using disks of circumference 30 or less, and we currently do not know whether these multigraphs graphs have quadrangulated immersions at all.
-The computation for circumference 30 covered 415,730,700 cases and took about 72 hours on an Intel Xeon E5-2670 2.6GHz processor.
+This computation showed that quadrangulated immersions of 137 of the cubic multigraphs can be constructed using disks of circumference 18 or less.
+As before, the remaining three multigraphs are those shown in Figure \ref{fig:outlaws}.
+Further computation carried out on a cluster of Intel 8280 2.7 gHz processesors showed that these three examples cannot be achieved with the two disks construction using disks of circumference 48 or less.
+The computation for circumference 48 considered $5.44\times10^{10}$ cases and took about 1.97 CPU years.